On Galilean conformal bootstrap

-In fact, with respect to \eqref{ssss} the global block of 2d conformal group transforms as
+In fact, with respect to \eqref{ssss} the CPWs of 2d conformal group transforms as \cite{Murugan:2017eto}

 which holds only for integer spin so $(-1)^{h-\bar{h}}$ make sense.
 More precisely, the above symmetry \eqref{trans} only holds for CPWs with even values of $J=h-\bar{h}$.
 Because \eqref{ssss} arises from the invariance of the four-point function under $z_1\leftrightarrow z_2$, this means a four-point function that possesses the $z_1\leftrightarrow z_2$ symmetry can only receive contributions from $F_{h,\bar{h}}$ with even spin.
 However, under the $\epsilon\to0$ limit, this even spin condition gets lost and the relation \eqref{trans} does not hold any more.
 More concretely, because $z=1$, $\bar{z}=1$ become branch points when $J$ is analytically continued, the symmetry \eqref{ssss} can be rewritten as: